MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

 Janusz Horoszkiewicz With his own money and his own hands he erected more than 40 crosses commemorating the murdered Poles in Volhynia.
 In addition to the crosses mentioned above, numerous plaques commemorating the victims of the genocide of 1943 were unveiled at Polish memorial sites thanks to Janusz Horoszkiewicz's efforts.
 Particularly noteworthy is the plaque unveiled in the Orthodox church in the village of Butejki in memory of Petr Bazeluk, a Ukrainian righteous man who risked his own life to save his Polish neighbor Mieczysław Słojewski and his son Edward from death at the hands of the Ukrainian Insurgent Army.

-The Institute of National Remembrance emphasizes that it is "a steadfast guardian of Polish heritage in Volhynia, a spokesman and preacher of reconciliation in truth of the Polish and Ukrainian nations."
+IPN emphasizes that he is "a steadfast guardian of the Polish heritage in Volhynia, an advocate and preacher of reconciliation in the truth of Polish Polish and Ukrainian nations".

-Marek Strok is an outstanding expert and researcher of the Warsaw Uprising.
-“His fascination with the fate of the soldiers of the Polish Underground State gave birth to the most complete collection of biographies of Warsaw insurgents, invaluable for any historian dealing with the history of the armed uprising from 75 years ago.
-Marek Strok, although a self-taught enthusiast, has a huge scientific and historical output, and in terms of historical workshop he is in no way inferior to professionals.
-For several decades, working closely with insurgent circles, he has been documenting the history of the underground and insurgent Warsaw,” the Institute of National Remembrance wrote about him.
+Marek Strok is an outstanding expert and researcher on the Warsaw Uprising.
+"His fascination with the fate of the soldiers of the Polish Underground State has resulted in the most complete collection of biographies of Warsaw insurgents, invaluable to any historian dealing with the history of the armed uprising 75 years ago.
+Marek Strok, although a self-taught enthusiast, has an enormous scientific and historical output, and in terms of historical workshop he is in no way inferior to the professionals.
+For several dozen years, cooperating closely with insurgent circles, he has been documenting the history of the underground and insurgent Warsaw," wrote the IPN.

 Polish Society for the Care of Military Graves in Lviv is, in turn, an organization whose main and most important task in the first years of its activity became the reconstruction of the Cemetery of the Defenders of Lwow, also known as the Cemetery of the Defenders of Eaglets.
 This necropolis is a separate part of Lychakiv Cemetery, where graves of Polish defenders of Lviv, killed in 1918-20, are located.
 The reconstruction of the necropolis began in 1989; it was solemnly reopened on 24 June 2005.
 Today the Polish Society for the Care of Military Graves, headed by Janusz Balicki, takes care of it and other sites of Polish national memory in the vicinity of Lviv, e.g. in Zadwór.